Reference-frame-independent quantum metrology: Main method

 where $F_1(\theta) = \sum_{i=1}^N [2\tr(\vr_i^2)-1]^2$ for $\vr_i = \tr_{\Bar{i}} (\vr_\theta)$ and $F_2(\theta) = \sum_{i<j} \left\{ [\tr(T_{ij} T_{ij}^\top)]^2 +2\tr(T_{ij} T_{ij}^\top T_{ij}T_{ij}^\top) \right\}$ with the matrix $T_{ij}$ with the elements $[T_{ij}]_{\mu \nu} = \tr(\vr_{ij} \sigma_\mu \otimes \sigma_\nu)$ for $\vr_{ij} = \tr_{\overline{ij}} (\vr_\theta)$ and $\mu, \nu = x,y,z$. \end{observation}

-The proof of Observation~\ref{ob:fourcopy} is given in Appendix~\ref{ap:fourcopy} in the Supplemental Material~\cite{supplmaterial}.
-We remark that $F_1$ and $F_2$ are also invariants under local unitaries, where $F_2$ for $N=2$ is known as one of the Makhlin invariants \cite{makhlin2002nonlocal}.
+The proof of Observation~\ref{ob:fourcopy} is given in Appendix~A. We remark that $F_1$ and $F_2$ are also invariants under local unitaries, where $F_2$ for $N=2$ is known as one of the Makhlin invariants \cite{makhlin2002nonlocal}.
 Note also that the precision $\va{\theta}_4$ depends on the one- and two-body correlations of $\varrho$ only, which can be traced back to the fact that $M_4$ is a one-body observable, and $\va{\theta}_4$ contains the variance of it.

 Here it should be essential to notice that $\va{\theta}_2$ in Eq.~(\ref{eq:twobodyvar}) results from the two copies of $N$ particles, while $\va{\theta}_4$ in Eq.~(\ref{eq:variancefour}) results from the four copies of $N$ particles.
 To compare both correctly, let us introduce the gain relative to the shot-noise limit